 Staying focused when working from home might be challenging today.
-We live in a distracted age; with the sum total of human knowledge available in seconds, it is easy to get sidetracked by family, TV, snacking, chores, and get caught up wih many medical conditions and stress.
+We live in a distracted age; with the sum total of human knowledge available in seconds, it is easy to get sidetracked by family, TV, snacking, chores, and get caught up wih many medical condition and stress.

 Furthermore, our concentration is among the first things to go on a poor mental health day.
 Weak concentration can be a hallmark of depression, excessive worry can make it difficult to settle, and burnout can cause a cloudy mind.
 Deep breathing can help with brain fog, focus, and working memory.

 Examining the underlying cause of our straying minds is critical in these situations.
 But, in the meantime, there are several things we can do to help increase our concentration, and they may be as simple as, well, breathing.
 Hence, if you want to improve your focus and memory, attempt deep breathing exercises.

 1. What Is Mindful Breathing?

 5. The Final Say

 Mindful breathing is simply focusing on your breath during meditation or yoga.
 Only a few of your body's automatic activities are under your control.
 One of them is breathing.

 You can control your breathing as well as watch it.
 Conscious breathing provides an excellent opportunity to enhance the mind-body connection and encourage self-awareness.
 The genius of mindful or aware breathing is that it can be done anywhere, at any time, and completely transform you from the inside over time.